Kenneth Meng

 SK6812RGBW LED Strip with ESP8266

 This is an old RGBW strip and ESP8266 microcontroller I had lying around that I originally had manually programmed with Arduino but reflashed with WLED.
-Final location for this is TBD.
+I mounted this within a window.

 Matter-over-Thread

 These were on sale for a steep discount (~$13 for 3) at Home Depot.
-They appear to be discontinued now in favor of a Wi-Fi version, but I would prefer my light bulbs to be Thread.
+They appear to be discontinued now in favor of a Wi-Fi version, but I prefer Thread devices.
 They are generally reliable over Thread but do seem to take a beat longer to respond than other lights sometimes.
+I have also had to reset some of the bulbs after they stopped responding.
 The color quality is decent but the warm whites can look a little bit off.

 Matter-over-WiFi